Joby Aviation’s Hydrogen-Electric Air Taxi Completes 523-Mile Test Flight

 Joby replaced the battery-electric powertrain in its prototype with a hydrogen powertrain developed in collaboration with H2Fly

-The modification included adding a cryogenic fuel tank that stores up to 88 lbs (40 kg) of liquid hydrogen at 22 Kelvin (-420°F, -251°C).
-The tank’s vacuum jacketing keeps the surface temperature safe.
+The upgrade included a cryogenic fuel tank that stores up to 88 pounds or 40 kilograms of liquid hydrogen at 22 Kelvin which is about minus 420 degrees Fahrenheit or minus 251 degrees Celsius The tank uses vacuum insulation to keep the surface temperature safe.

-Hydrogen from the tank powers the H2F-175 fuel cell system, developed by H2FLY, which generates electricity through an electrochemical reaction with oxygen from the air, producing water and heat as by-products.
+Hydrogen from the tank feeds the H2F 175 fuel cell system developed by H2FLY which creates electricity through an electrochemical reaction with oxygen in the air producing water and heat as by products.

-The electricity generated by the fuel cell powers the aircraft’s six rotors during flight.
-A small battery assists mainly during takeoff and landing, and the fuel cell system also recharges this battery.
+The electricity from the fuel cell powers the aircraft’s six rotors during flight A small battery supports mainly takeoff and landing and the fuel cell system also recharges this battery.

 The Future of Eco-Friendly Aviation

-Net zero targets require aviation and other sectors to adopt low-carbon solutions.
-Companies like Joby Aviation are leading the way with battery-electric and hydrogen fuel cell air taxis, aiming to make urban mobility more practical and sustainable.
+Net zero targets are pushing aviation and other industries to adopt cleaner low carbon solutions.
+Companies like Joby Aviation are at the forefront of this shift with battery electric and hydrogen fuel cell air taxis designed to make urban travel more practical and sustainable.

 Joby eVTOLs looking ready for (vertical) takeoff